- Financing solutions Connecting small business owners with financing solutions

 Is business good but your stress level is high?
 Perhaps you're multi-tasking like a pro but you just can't get it all done.
 Would an extra employee or two help your business - and yourself?
 An SBA loan can come to the rescue!
 If it's time to bring in fresh talent, proceeds from these loans can help cover recruitment, salary, benefits and other costs associated with finding and onboarding employees.

 Take a look at your business plan to discover if funds can help finance one or more new hires.
 FitSmallBusiness co-owner Marc Prosser needed to hire additional staff in order to meet his growth goals.
-He's using proceeds from the SBA loan from banks in the SmartBiz network for $350,000 to add 20 staff members.
+He's using proceeds from the SBA loan for $350,000 to add 20 staff members.
 “We're hiring great people with real hands-on experience,” he says.

 Purchase Equipment